Add Report Projections

 Although it isn't mandatory, the linked activity also describes how to insert a Title Box plot item to the report template.

-To create projection reference objects to filter report projection contents:
+To create projection reference objects for a FACE mapping report:

 1. In Studio Mapper, open a project linked to the database that contains data you wish to represent in your report.